am-tux/laptop-fedora-setup/README.md

 1. Install some bluetooth drivers and configure bluetooth so that airpod pros work.

-1. Configure flatpak, install zoom & podaman desktop.
+1. Configure flatpak, install zoom & podman desktop.

 1. Set up git user name and email so that it does not complain later.